VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_class_date.en.md

 ### GetYear
 `int GetYear()`

-Get the year value based on the local time zone.
+Gets the year value based on the local time zone.

 ### GetMonth
 `int GetMonth()`

-Get the month value based on the local time zone, starting with 1.
+Gets the month value based on the local time zone, starting with 1.
 (Range: 1-12)

 ### GetDayOfYear
 `int GetDayOfYear()`

-Get the day of year based on the local time zone, starting with 1.
+Gets the day of year based on the local time zone, starting with 1.
 (Range: 1-366)

 ### GetDayOfWeek
 `int GetDayOfWeek()`

-Get the day of week based on the local time zone, starting with 0.
+Gets the day of week based on the local time zone, starting with 0.
 (Range: 0-6)

 ### GetDay
 `int GetDay()`

-Get the day of month based on the local time zone, starting with 1.
+Gets the day of month based on the local time zone, starting with 1.
 (Range: 1-31)

 ### GetHours
 `int GetHours()`

-Get the hour based on the local time zone, starting with 0.
+Gets the hour based on the local time zone, starting with 0.
 (Range: 0-23)

 ### GetMinutes
 `int GetMinutes()`

-Get the minute based on the local time zone, starting with 0.
+Gets the minute based on the local time zone, starting with 0.
 (Range: 0-59)

 ### GetSeconds
 `int GetSeconds()`

-Get the second based on the local time zone, starting with 0.
+Gets the second based on the local time zone, starting with 0.
 (Range: 0-59)

 ### GetMilliseconds
 `int GetMilliseconds()`

-Get the millisecond based on the local time zone, starting with 0.
+Gets the millisecond based on the local time zone, starting with 0.
 (Range: 0-999)

 ## Methods (Get value based on UTC)

 ### GetUTCYear
 `int GetUTCYear()`

-Get the year value based on UTC.
+Gets the year value based on UTC.

 ### GetUTCMonth
 `int GetUTCMonth()`

-Get the month value based on UTC, starting with 1.
+Gets the month value based on UTC, starting with 1.
 (Range: 1-12)

 ### GetUTCDayOfYear
 `int GetUTCDayOfYear()`

-Get the day of year based on UTC, starting with 1.
+Gets the day of year based on UTC, starting with 1.
 (Range: 1-366)

 ### GetUTCDayOfWeek
 `int GetUTCDayOfWeek()`

-Get the day of week based on UTC, starting with 0.
+Gets the day of week based on UTC, starting with 0.
 (Range: 0-6)

 ### GetUTCDay
 `int GetUTCDay()`

-Get the day of month based on UTC, starting with 1.
+Gets the day of month based on UTC, starting with 1.
 (Range: 1-31)

 ### GetUTCHours
 `int GetUTCHours()`

-Get the hour based on UTC, starting with 0.
+Gets the hour based on UTC, starting with 0.
 (Range: 0-23)

 ### GetUTCMinutes
 `int GetUTCMinutes()`

-Get the minute based on UTC, starting with 0.
+Gets the minute based on UTC, starting with 0.
 (Range: 0-59)

 ### GetUTCSeconds
 `int GetUTCSeconds()`

-Get the second based on UTC, starting with 0.
+Gets the second based on UTC, starting with 0.
 (Range: 0-59)

 ### GetUTCMilliseconds
 `int GetUTCMilliseconds()`

-Get the millisecond based on UTC, starting with 0.
+Gets the millisecond based on UTC, starting with 0.
 (Range: 0-999)

 ## Methods (Set Date values)